 The desired outcome of this analysis was to map a statistical distribution of CC values consistent with the distribution expected for spatial wildland fire analysis (Scott and Reinhardt 2005; Stratton 2006).
-CC rarely exceeds 70 percent in western U.S. forest types, but is somewhat higher in the multi-storied forests of the eastern U.S. The distribution of stem-mapped FIA plot canopy cover was generally consistent with the distribution as evaluated in the wildland fire behavior models.
+CC rarely exceeds 70 % in western U.S. forest types, but is somewhat higher in the multi-storied forests of the eastern U.S. The distribution of stem-mapped FIA plot canopy cover was generally consistent with the distribution as evaluated in the wildland fire behavior models.
 The modeling enhancements based on this FIA approach have improved the data with earlier problems of CC values being too high.
 The improved CC maps were combined with the existing shrub and herb components to produce the final improved EVC layer.
+In Figure 7, a map depicts EVC and the effects of the process changes are depicted in Table 22.